WELCOME

 Shared Community Vision

 Master Plans are an opportunity to develop consensus on a community vision and countywide priorities that will help shape growth in the county for the next 10-20 years.
-The planning team will engage residents in multiple ways to ensure that residents are included in the planning process.
+The planning team has engaged residents in multiple ways to ensure that residents are included in the planning process.

 Will the community be involved?

-Community engagement will be an essential part of updating the Master Plan.
-An Advisory Committee and Technical Committee will help guide the planning.
-A countywide survey will help shape plan goals and priorities.
-There will be numerous opportunities for resident input, including multiple in-person and online open houses, a countywide survey, small group meetings, a website, and social media.
+Community engagement has been an essential part of updating the Master Plan.
+An Advisory Committee and Technical Committee has helped guide the planning.
+A countywide survey helped shape plan goals and priorities.
+There were numerous opportunities for resident input, including multiple in-person and online open houses, a countywide survey, small group meetings, a website, and social media.
 In addition to extensive community engagement, the final Master Plan will go through a formal adoption process, including a public review period and approval by the Planning Commission and County Commission.